 Understanding more about the biological reasons behind this spontaneous remission could make the prospect of a treatment that provides remission from asthma a genuine possibility.

-We have embarked on a pioneering new asthma remission study at the Centre for Therapeutic Target Validation, a facility we established in Cambridge, UK in 2014, to harness the power of ‘big data’ and human genetics.
+We have embarked on a pioneering new asthma remission study at Open Targets (formerly the Centre for Therapeutic Target Validation), a facility we established in Cambridge, UK in 2014, to harness the power of ‘big data’ and human genetics.
 In collaboration with scientists from Groningen Research Institute for Asthma and Chronic Obstructive Pulmonary Disease in The Netherlands, we hope to uncover the underlying factors that drive remission in people who naturally recover from their asthma.

 “Finding a way to induce remission is the next big challenge for GSK researchers looking for new asthma treatments,” says Dr Antoon van Oosterhout, Vice President of our Allergic Inflammation Discovery Performance Unit.
 “By pooling our collective expertise in genetics, bioinformatics and translational medicine, we hope to uncover the origins of asthma remission.”